Frequently Asked Questions

 What are your school hours?
 What does a school day look like/sample schedule?

-What happens during optional afternoon Enrichment?
+What happens during optional Arts in the Afternoon?

 Why will my child be registered as a homeschooler with the state of Arkansas?

 Do I have to homeschool my children also?

 As the parent, you are the primary educator of your child, whether s/he attends home, private, or public school.
 At Sager Classical Academy, parents register their children as homeschoolers because they will not be enrolled for a full-day of instruction for five days a week.
 We expect a partnership, for the education at home to be reinforcing the instruction that your child receives during the half day at SCA.
 However, forty hours each week is unnecessary for instructing children; students need to be playing, exploring their creativity, and enjoying where their curiosity takes them.
 Therefore, SCA will provide sixteen hours of instruction and allow more time at home for the aforementioned education (play, exploration, curiosity).